 Then Jesus called his disciples to him and said, "I have compassion for the crowd, because they have been with me now for three days and have nothing to eat; and I do not want to send them away hungry, for they might faint on the way."
 The disciples said to him, "Where are we to get enough bread in the desert to feed so great a crowd?"
 Jesus asked them, "How many loaves have you?"
 They said, "Seven, and a few small fish."
 Then ordering the crowd to sit down on the ground, he took the seven loaves and the fish; and after giving thanks he broke them and gave them to the disciples, and the disciples gave them to the crowds.
 And all of them ate and were filled; and they took up the broken pieces left over, seven baskets full.

-Isaiah had a great feeling of hope for the future, when the Messiah would bring in God's new age and the Lord of hosts will make for all peoples a feast of rich food.
-For the early Christians, this vision must have seemed on the verge of fulfilment in the work of Jesus -- and especially in his miracles of feeding the people.
+Isaiah had high hopes for the future, when the Messiah would introduce God's new age and make for all peoples a feast of rich food.
+For the early Christians, this vision must have seemed on the verge of fulfilment in the work of Jesus — especially when he miraculously fed the hungry throng.

-Today's Gospel tells of the feeding of hungry people.
-We are all too aware of the obscenity of people for whom there has been no miraculous feeding, dying of starvation in our modern, affluent world.
-Sometimes, of course, there are moments of humane solidarity, when people know that, with good will, we could feed the world.
+We keenly feel for the people for whom there has been no miraculous feeding.
+It is horrific to think of people starving in parts of our modern, affluent world.
+We know that know that, with good will on the part of the developed economies, the whole world could be fed.
+Sometimes we get glimmers of humanity and solidarity, as when NGOs send out volunteers to famine-stricken areas with vital supplies.
 Whatever we give at times like that resembles the loaves and fishes.
-When people share food and resources with strangers, they recognize our interdependence on one another.
-People in the poorest of developing countries have a struggle just to survive.
-It is easy to feel powerless in the face of the sheer scale of what feeding the world would require, and move on to "compassion fatigue" and then to numbed indifference.
-Like the disciples, we ask, "How can we feed so many, with so little?"
+When people share their resources with strangers, they are fulfilling the vision of Jesus.
+But we tend to feel powerless in face of the sheer scale of what feeding the world would require.
+From "compassion fatigue" we could move on to numb indifference.
+We are tempted to ask, "How can we feed so many, with so little?"

-It might horrify the voters in democratic lands to recognise how the economic logic which sustains our way of life dictates that the most powerless are destined to go hungry.
-Our developed world makes tough trade agreements, creates food mountains and milk-lakes, and diverts financial and human resources into the arms trade rather than to development and education.
-Even if our leaders and planners are sensible, humane people, they are -- like ourselves -- caught up in the web of unjust expectations which is "the sin of the world."
+Global economists have shown that the economic logic which sustains our way of life in the capitalist West is the main reason why the most powerless are destined to go hungry.
+Our political leaders make tough trade agreements, creates food mountains and milk-lakes, and diverts financial and human resources into the arms-trade rather than to food and education for places that lag behind.
+Even if our leaders and planners are sensible, humane people, they are — like ourselves — caught up in a web of unjust expectations which is "the sin of the world."

 Both of today's readings refer to the high ground.
 In the first reading, the prophet speaks of a mountain where the Lord invites all to a great banquet.
 There will rich food and fine wines, and all mourning, sadness and shame will be removed, and even death itself will be destroyed.
 Here is a vision which lifts us beyond the world as we know it towards another world where all is as God wants it to be.